 My mom said ” We should go to Thala kaveri / Coorg this summer” , I guess it was 6 years back and for some reason there was always a snag when we planned for Coorg.
-Finally last December holidays we planned in the last minute to some how make it to Coorg.
+Finally last December holidays we planned in the eleventh hour to some how make it to Coorg.

 I was really excited , I guess after marriage this was my first trip with my parents and my nephew.
 The best part was I get to drive, I am person who loves going on long drives for no reason.
 Fortunately or unfortunately my life partner also enjoys driving , so my chances of driving when he is in the car is .0001%.

 Roomsdon was the only home stay left for us which was situated in Virajpet, 30 km away from Coorg.
 Booked our room on Goibio, my dad was bit agitated about the room booked on online.
 During peak seasons finding a decent hotel in Coorg will cost you double the rate when compared to usual rates.

 From Coimbatore we travelled via Nanjangudu , I would suggest you to have your meal somewhere in Nanjangudu.
 The route was very dry and the sun hits right on your face, starting early will definitely help.
 Our luck was not so bright,we landed in a crap restaurant.
 The food was eatable but the moment I saw the curd packet being undone right next to the toilet, it did not give me a good feeling .

 Passing Kushal Nagar one reaches Coorg.
 People say that there is nothing to see in Coorg just few falls and Coffee estates, they are so wrong there is so much to do.
 One must plan well before visiting this place, else you will end in complete chaos like us.

 We started off with Abbey falls, the road was in a pathetic condition.
 If you have a low ground clearance vehicle I would suggest you to take a jeep.
 It is a 15 mins trek to reach the falls.
 You cannot get close to the falls , just enjoy the nature and come back.